API References

 Corpus's lexicon contains 0 tokens

-stem!(crps)Stems the document or documents in crps with a suitable stemmer.
+stem!(crps)Apply stemming to the document or documents in crps using an appropriate stemmer.

-TextAnalysis.stem! — Methodstem!(crps::Corpus)Stem an entire corpus.
-Assumes all documents in the corpus have the same language (picked from the first)
+stem!(crps::Corpus)Apply stemming to an entire corpus.
+Assumes all documents in the corpus have the same language (determined from the first document).

 Example